-- The Final Chapter: Dr. Alexander Isaacs, the Big Bad of the film and the Greater-Scope Villain of the entire series, is an Evil Genius who murdered his kindhearted colleague Dr. Marcus for the T-Virus when he realized its potential as a weapon.
-Isaacs ran simulated outbreaks with sentient clones in order to sell the virus to superpowers.
+- The Final Chapter: Dr. Alexander Isaacs, The Chessmaster of the entire series, is an Evil Genius who murdered his kindhearted colleague Dr. Marcus for the T-Virus when he realized its potential as a weapon.
+Isaacs ran simulated outbreaks with sapient clones in order to sell the virus to superpowers.
 Later gaining delusions of godhood, Isaacs opted to release the Virus at large while freezing himself and the few "chosen" in cryogenic hibernation in order to later rebuild the world in his image.
 The end result was a mass extinction event of the world and the death of most of humanity.
 Isaacs leaves his own clones and Albert Wesker to clean up, aiming to exterminate any survivors.
 When he awakens, Isaacs attacks the heroine Alicia "Alice" Marcus, tauntingly revealing that she's a clone and slicing off her fingers before trying to murder her, intent on maintaining the ultimate power he's betrayed and murdered to achieve.

 - Biohazard: The Wicked North Sea Light Novel, by Kyū Asakura: Countess Mylène Beardsley is the seventeenth head of the prestigious Beardsley family and a woman with an immense superiority complex.
 An enhanced human, Mylène constructed a laboratory under her castle to conduct unnecessary experiments on villagers and her servants.
 Having infected Kate with the Neo T-Virus, Mylène tries to trick Rain into consuming a soup with human eyeballs.
 In an act of rebellion against Umbrella, Mylène broke her experiments out of containment and released a nerve gas on her own guests.
 Fancying herself as a being "superior in everything from brain to appearance", Mylène's ultimate goal was to stand at the top of Umbrella and control the world.
 A rich, teenaged low-functioning psychopath whose methods were questioned by Umbrella itself, Mylène was an example of how dangerous sadism and narcissism can be if combined in one single person.